Nuance Dragon Medical One vs. Commure Scribe (2026): Which Is Right for Your Practice?

 Independent practice

-Dragon Medical One is worth considering if you already use Epic or a Microsoft-integrated EHR.
-If you have an established dictation workflow that works well, switching costs are real, both in cost and habit.
+Commure Scribe is the clearer fit for most independent clinicians.
+The 7-day trial requires no commitment.
+A structured note appears within seconds of ending the visit with suggested ICT-10 and CPT codes available in a separate tab.
+Dragon Medical One is worth considering if you are already on Epic or a Microsoft-integrated EHR.
+If your dictation workflow works well, switching costs are real, both in cost and habit.

 Small group practice (6–20 providers)

-Commure Scribe scales naturally across a small group practice without IT involvement.
-Copy/paste note delivery works across providers using different devices or EHR workflows.
-The clinician champion can run the trial independently.
-Then they can show the first value moment to colleagues before any group-level decision is made.
+Commure Scribe scales across a small group without IT involvement.
+The clinician champion can run the trial independently and show the first value moment to colleagues before any group decision is made.
+For groups already on Dragon, a 7-day parallel trial is the easiest way to compare the two.

 Medium and large group / multisite (6–100+ clinicians)